iihhyan/app-dev/README.md

 2. It's the sequel of *the* Zelda game
 3. It's made by Nintendo!
-4. My friends told me that this is the best game ever **Friends such as:**
+4. My friends told me that this is the best game ever

+**Friends such as:**
 - Hugo
 - Sean
 - Daniel
 - Sam
 ---
-'import java.util.Scanner;
+'import java.util.Scanner;'
-public class NewClass { public static void main(String[] args) System.out.print("The Legend of Zelda: Tears of the Kingdom");'
+'public class NewClass { public static void main(String[] args)' 'System.out.print("The Legend of Zelda: Tears of the Kingdom");'
----

 [Trailer] (https://www.youtube.com/watch?v=uHGShqcAHlQ)